Is AI Ruining Words?

 Certain words show up repeatedly in AI-generated content, such as “leverage,” “delve,” and “redefine.”
 They’re common even in Reddit threads about making writing sound less AI-like.
 It makes you wonder if it wouldn’t be easier to edit in a more authentic way.
 These words are popular because they’re versatile enough to fit almost any context while still sounding important.
 That’s why both AI and humans rely on them so often, they create the appearance of sophistication without much effort to explain or clarify.

-Delve is meant to convey depth and exploration, the act of digging deeper into a subject or uncovering something meaningful.
+“Delve” is meant to convey depth and exploration, the act of digging deeper into a subject or uncovering something meaningful.
 But it’s been used so generically that it’s lost its impact.
 You’ll find phrases like “delve into the details” or “delve deeper into insights” everywhere, especially in SaaS marketing.
 At first, it sounds thoughtful, but with constant repetition, it feels more like a shoe skimming gravel than a drill breaking through magma.
 It’s too easy to say “delve into powerful analytics” or “delve into smarter workflows,” but these phrases don’t explain anything.
-They trend, but they don’t clarify.
+They trend, but they don’t clarify anything.

-Then there’s redefine, a word designed to suggest grand transformation.
+Then there’s “redefine”, a word designed to suggest grand transformation.
 But when everyone claims to “redefine collaboration” or “redefine the future of work,” it quickly loses its oomph.
 It creates a fleeting sense of importance, but when the moment passes, the reader is left asking: What’s actually being redefined?
 Why does it matter?
 It’s a promise without proof.

-And leverage?
+Then we have “leverage”.
 Borrowed from science and transplanted into marketing, it’s a hard word to avoid.
 “Leverage your data,” “Leverage powerful tools,” “Leverage this opportunity.”
 But when words like this are overused, they start to feel forced.
 They try too hard to sound impressive.

-But the problem isn’t just the overuse of words like these – it’s what they reveal about our reliance on meaningless language.
+But the problem isn’t just the overuse of words like these — it’s what they reveal about our reliance on meaningless language.
 AI doesn’t exist in a vacuum.
 It reflects what it’s trained on: us.
 Years of mediocre copy and convoluted language brought us here.
 Blaming the tech bros and saying, “Well, they did this,” feels a bit childish.
-We’re all part of this, turning a handful of buzzwords into a monotonous vernacular and creating a cycle where garbage trains more garbage, slop builds on slop.
+We’re all part of this, turning a handful of buzzwords into a monotonous vernacular and creating a cycle where garbage trains more garbage, slop builds on top of slop.

 So, Is AI Ruining Words?